goleedev/spa-search-engine/README.md

 │       └── index.js              # Barrel file to export all common components
 ├── features/                     # Feature-specific components
-│   ├── FilterContainer/          # Manages the filter UI and logic │       ├── index.js              # FilterContainer component logic
-│       └── styles.js             # Styles for the FilterContainer component
-│   ├── PaginationContainer/      # Manages the pagination logic and UI │       ├── index.js              # PaginationContainer component logic
-│       └── styles.js             # Styles for the PaginationContainer component
-│   ├── ResultsContainer/         # Displays the list of search results │       ├── index.js              # ResultsContainer component logic
-│       └── styles.js             # Styles for the ResultsContainer component
-│   ├── SearchEngine/             # Main component that manages the search functionality │       ├── index.js              # Search engine logic and rendering
-│       └── styles.js             # Styles for the SearchEngine component
-│   ├── SearchForm/               # Handles the search input and submit functionality │       ├── index.js              # SearchForm component logic
-│       └── styles.js             # Styles for the SearchForm component
-│   ├── SearchHeader/             # Displays the header for the search interface │       ├── index.js              # SearchHeader component logic
-│       └── styles.js             # Styles for the SearchHeader component
-│   ├── Selectors/                # Handles items-per-page and sorting options
-│       ├── index.js              # Selectors component logic
-│       └── styles.js             # Styles for the Selectors component
-│   └── index.js                  # Barrel file to export all feature components
-├── layout/                       # Layout components for the overall structure of the app │   ├── DashboardLayout/          # Main layout for the dashboard page │       ├── index.js              # DashboardLayout component logic
-│       └── styles.js             # Styles for the DashboardLayout component
-│   ├── Footer/                   # Footer component for the app
-│       ├── index.js              # Footer component logic
-│       └── styles.js             # Styles for the Footer component
-│   ├── Sidebar/                  # Sidebar navigation component
-│       ├── index.js              # Sidebar component logic
-│       └── styles.js             # Styles for the Sidebar component
-│   └── UserProfile/              # Displays user profile info in the layout │       ├── index.js              # UserProfile component logic
-│       └── styles.js             # Styles for the UserProfile component
-├── pages/                        # Main pages of the application │   └── Search.js                 # Page for the search interface
+│   ├── FilterContainer/          # Manages the filter UI and logic │   ├── PaginationContainer/      # Manages the pagination logic and UI │   ├── ResultsContainer/         # Displays the list of search results │   ├── SearchEngine/             # Main component that manages the search functionality │   ├── SearchForm/               # Handles the search input and submit functionality │   ├── SearchHeader/             # Displays the header for the search interface │   └── Selectors/                # Handles items-per-page and sorting options ├── layout/                       # Layout components for the overall structure of the app │   ├── DashboardLayout/          # Main layout for the dashboard page │   ├── Footer/                   # Footer component for the app │   ├── Sidebar/                  # Sidebar navigation component │   └── UserProfile/               # Displays user profile info in the layout ├── pages/                        # Main pages of the application │   └── Search.js                 # Page for the search interface ├── hooks/                        # Custom hooks for reusable logic │   ├── usePagination.js          # Manages pagination state and logic
-├── hooks/                        # Custom hooks for reusable logic │   ├── usePagination.js          # Manages pagination state and logic
+│   ├── usePagination.test.js     # Test file for usePagination hook, ensuring pagination state management works correctly.
 │   └── useSearch.js              # Manages search, filtering, and sorting logic
+│   └── useSearch.test.js         # Test file for useSearch hook, validating the search and filter functionalities.
 ├── services/                     # Services and API interactions │   └── index.js                  # Contains data fetching and data processing logic
 ├── styles/                       # Global and theme-based styles